serviceanimals/serviceanimals.github.io/README.md

 I try to use service animals for tasks that can help me be better.
 One of their tasks that they are schooled at is water quality specialist.
 I discovered the Flint Water Crisis in 2013, about two years before the Flint Water Crisis was officially scrutinized and announced.

-In order to train a service dog as a water quality specialist, many glass bowls with various water types should be used.
-The dog should be requested to give an opinion by observing which water from which glass water the dog is most apt to drink.
+In order to train a service dog as a water quality specialist, many glass bowls with various water types can be used.
+A dog should be requested to give its opinion by the handler observing from which glass bowl of water the dog drinks most aptly, if any.
+The dog can drink from another source than the ones offered by its handler.

 Service dogs:
    * [Bluing](https://serviceanimals.github.io/Bluing/)